Skip to main content

 How can you request an LGBTQ+ Panel?
 How can you offer to be on a LGBTQ+ Panel?

 Ally Workshops are workshops presented by the peer educators employed by the Pride Center.
-There are several Ally Workshops each semester on the UWL campus.
-Ally Workshops are also available upon request.
+There are several Ally Workshops each semester open to the UWL campus.
+Ally Workshops are also available upon request and can be created to be more specific to certain topics.

 Who can request them?